 Try to make a date with a real ghost at Rolling Hills Asylum in the Greater Niagara town of East Bethany.
 This is not a theatrical attraction—it is an actual historical asylum and one of the most haunted locations in the world, featured on shows like Travel Channel's Ghost Adventures.
 There are tours ranging from two-hour historical flashlight walking tours to the three-hour Psych Hold and eight-hour Captive stay, plus private Ghost Haunts.
 Too much for you?
 Maybe get a sample of the insanity by attending one of their movie nights—check their Facebook page showings this season.

-For medical museums that make you shiver
+Medical museums to make you shiver

 From bloodletting to electric shock therapy, what was once cutting-edge medicine can years later seem outlandish.
 The Dr. Best House & Medical Museum in Middleburgh is a step back into a 1920s historic Victorian home and medical office.
 The site features a myriad of preserved items, including antique medical equipment like Dr. Best's bottles of potions that range from Hemlock Oil to Digitalis to Calamine Powder.
 Special paranormal programs are held at various times of the year as well.
 In addition, the Saranac Laboratory Museum tells the fascinating story of Saranac Lake's role in the treatment of tuberculosis.